Årstaberg railway station

-Årstaberg is a station on Stockholm's commuter rail network, situated in the on the border between the Liljeholmen and Årsta districts in the south of Stockholm Municipality.
+Årstaberg is a station on Stockholm's commuter rail network, situated on the border between the Liljeholmen and Årsta districts in the south of Stockholm Municipality.
 The station has a central platform with two tracks serving commuter trains, along with additional tracks for passing trains that do not stop at the station. Årstaberg Station also features a stop on the Tvärbanan light rail line.

 History

 When the Årsta Bridge opened in 1929, the Western Main Line from Stockholm Central Station was rerouted through Årstaberg.
 At that time, Årstaberg was a sparsely populated area, and no station was established.

 The idea of creating a transit interchange on the existing railway at Årstaberg emerged much later during the planning of the Tvärbanan light rail line, which was to pass through the area.
 When the Tvärbanan began service through Årstaberg in 2000, planners recognised the potential for a commuter train station to connect the two systems.